dpaquette/BugTracker.NET/Blog 6 - Updating Simple Grid Components.md

 [View the commit - Improved initialization of Projects grid](https://github.com/dpaquette/BugTracker.NET/commit/9d6287fe16fd73a32aff7a5abb96c2f3196c476c)

-According to guidance provided on the [DataTables.net FAQ](http://datatables.net/faqs/index), the DOM sourced data approach should scale to ~5,000 rows.
-That seems a little high to me but again gives me confidence that we will be okay for the admin grid.
+According to guidance provided on the [DataTables.net FAQ](http://datatables.net/faqs/index), this DOM sourced data approach should scale to ~5,000 rows.
+That seems a little high to me but again gives me confidence that we will be okay for the simple admin grid.

 In the next post, we will turn our attention to the far more complex Bugs grid.